 US: Myanmar resorting to police state tactics

-WASHINGTON (AP) — The U.S. State Department’s top human rights official has accused Myanmar authorities of resorting to police state tactics after five journalists got 10 years of hard labor for a disputed story about a weapons factory.
+WASHINGTON (AP) — The U.S. State Department’s top human rights official accused Myanmar authorities of resorting to police state tactics after five journalists from a weekly magazine got 10 years of hard labor for a disputed story about a weapons factory.

 Assistant Secretary of State Tom Malinowski’s comments Wednesday, in an Associated Press interview, are the stiffest U.S. criticism yet following last week’s sentences.
 The case is troubling for the Obama administration, which has cast its support of Myanmar’s democratic reforms as one of its biggest foreign policy achievements.

 Malinowski said the U.S. remained committed to engagement with Myanmar’s government as it grapples with difficult institutional reforms and shifts the nation also known as Burma from five decades of direct military rule.
 He urged protection of the press freedoms that were unleashed when a repressive junta ceded power three years ago.
 He said that would be crucial to the country’s democratic transition and for the credibility of crucial national elections next year.

 The chief executive and four reporters of the Unity journal were charged under a colonial-era security law.
 Myanmar authorities have defended the arrests as a matter of national security.
 The magazine has since gone out of business.

 The punishment has raised alarm among rights groups and Myanmar journalists.
 Police have also opened a case against 50 journalists after they staged a peaceful protest over the weekend in Yangon against the sentences, and they could face charges for violating a law on peaceful assembly that carries a six-month prison term.